mobizt/ESP32-Mail-Client/README.md

 ## Dependencies
 Required HTTPClientESP32Ex library to be installed. https://github.com/mobizt/HTTPClientESP32Ex

-To use send Email for Gmail, less secure app option should enable. https://myaccount.google.com/lesssecureapps?pli=1
+To use send Email for Gmail, less secure app option should be enabled. https://myaccount.google.com/lesssecureapps?pli=1

-To receive Email for Gmail, IMAP option should enable. https://support.google.com/mail/answer/7126229?hl=en
+To receive Email for Gmail, IMAP option should be enabled. https://support.google.com/mail/answer/7126229?hl=en

 ## Supported functions